Inflammation the Modern Day Epidemic

 Inflammation underlies so many chronic health conditions.
 From heart disease to dementia, type 2 diabetes to asthma, allergies, skin conditions, arthritis and auto immune disease, even depression; chronic inflammation is the common thread behind these health issues.

-However, take heart as there is SO much that you can do to prevent inflammation with food and lifestyle.
+However, take heart as there is a lot that you can do to prevent inflammation with food and lifestyle.

 What is Inflammation?